 - Four d-rings – The COSTWAY Go plus SUP has two d-rings on either side of the paddleboard.
 They are more on the rear side, so I am unsure if shoulder straps would work with them.
 I have also sued the space being smaller for most attachable seats to adjust, so I am not entirely sure why they are there, ironically.

 - Deck pad – The deck pad of the COSTWAY Go plus SUP is made of relatively soft non-slip material (textured with stripped grooves, eve foam).

 - D-ring rear – Just behind the inflation valve is the one D-ring for towing, connecting an ankle leash or an anchor to it, or what have you.

-- Inflate valve – Found at the rear of the COSTWAY Go plus SUP, there is an inflation valve.
+- Inflate valve – There is an inflation valve at the rear of the COSTWAY Go plus SUP.
 This is where you inflate the paddleboard with air.

-- D-ring bottom – On the flip side, there is the final D-ring only behind the fin. this can be used for connecting an anchor to it, for instance.
+- D-ring bottom – On the flip side, the final D-ring is only behind the fin.
+This can be used for connecting an anchor to it, for instance.

-- Fin – The COSTWAY Go plus SUP has just one larger (not significantly larger) fin, and it is likely made of plastic.
+- Fin – The COSTWAY Go plus SUP has just one larger (not significantly larger) fin, which is likely made of plastic.
 Those two aspects of the fin combine to make it a relatively low-quality generic fin that does not give superb tracking.

 Goplus ISUP Inflatable paddleboard review